Bassipterus: Classification

-Bassipterus is classified as part of the family Adelophthalmidae, the only clade ("group") within the superfamily Adelophthalmoidea.
+Bassipterus is classified as part of the family Pittsfordipteridae in the superfamily Adelophthalmoidea.
 It was originally described as a hughmilleriid, but since then it has been considered closer to Adelophthalmus than to Hughmilleria.

-Bassipterus and Pittsfordipterus form a basal ("primitive") group that differentiate them from the other adelophthalmids.
+Bassipterus and Pittsfordipterus form a basal ("primitive") group that differentiate them from the other adelophthalmoids.
 This clade is backed by a pair of synapomorphies (shared characteristics different from that of their latest common ancestor); relatively long and narrow eyes and a complex termination of the genital appendage.
 Therefore, Pittsfordipterus is the sister group (closest relative) of Bassipterus.
-Bassipterus was also similar to Parahughmilleria, a derived adelophthalmid whose metastoma, telson and body were slightly differentiated.
+Bassipterus was also similar to Parahughmilleria, a derived adelophthalmoid whose metastoma, telson and body were slightly differentiated.
 This has led some authors to synonymize Bassipterus with Parahughmilleria, though this is not currently supported.

-The cladogram below presents the inferred phylogenetic positions of most of the genera included in the three most derived superfamilies of the Diploperculata infraorder of eurypterids (Adelophthalmoidea, Pterygotioidea and the waeringopteroids), as inferred by Odd Erik Tetlie and Markus Poschmann in 2008, based on the results of a 2008 analysis specifically pertaining to the Adelophthalmoidea and a preceding 2004 analysis.
+The cladogram below follows the phylogenetic analysis of Lamsdell (2025).

 Paleoecology

 Bassipterus fossils have been recovered from Silurian deposits of the Late Ludlow (Ludfordian) and Early Pridoli epochs of the Wills Creek Formation of West Virginia and Maryland, United States.
 In the Marylander part of the formation, fossils of other eurypterids have been found, such as Eurypterus remipes or Waeringopterus cumberlandicus together with an indeterminate species of the ostracod Leperditia.
 On the other hand, in the West Virginian section, remains of W. cumberlandicus, Erettopterus exophthalmus, Parahughmilleria bellistriata and Stoermeropterus nodosus have been associated, as well as unclassified brachiopods and bivalves.
 Bassipterus lived in a lagoonal or restricted shallow subtidal (the area where sunlight reaches the bottom of the ocean) environment.
 The lithology (description of the physical characteristics of the rocks) of the zone was composed of argillaceous (composed of clay-like materials) limestone and calcareous (containing calcium) shale.